-Panhandle Community Services is a public housing agency in Amarillo, Texas that participates in the Section 8 Housing Choice Voucher, and Veteran Affairs Supportive Housing programs.
-As of April 26th, 2019, Panhandle Community Services has 1 waiting lists that are open now or opening soon.
+Panhandle Community Services is a Public Housing Agency in Amarillo, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Veteran Affairs Supportive Housing (VASH) programs.
+As of June 17th, 2019, Panhandle Community Services has 1 waiting lists that are open now or opening soon.

 The Texas Panhandle Housing Choice Voucher Waiting List is open indefinitely.